ChalmersGU-data-structure-courses/dsabook/src/A01-introduction.md

 memory size still continue to improve.
 Won't today's efficiency problem be solved by tomorrow's hardware?

+> The short answer to this question is ***no***!

+It is not at all certain that a twice as fast computer can solve twice as large problems.
+On the contrary -- most interesting problems are very difficult, in the sense that if we increase the computing power we can still only solve a very small increase in the size of the problem.

 As we develop more powerful computers, our history so far has always been to use that additional computing power to tackle more complex problems, be it in the form of more sophisticated user interfaces,